-Gymnema sylvestre-also known by the Hindu name Gurmar which literally means "the destroyer of sugar"- is a woody climbing plant native to the tropical forests of central and southern India.
+Gymnema sylvestre-also known by the Hindi name Gurmar which literally means "the destroyer of sugar"- is a woody climbing plant native to the tropical forests of central and southern India.

-Today, G. sylvestre is known to stimulate insulin secretion while lowering cholesterol and triglyceride levels, and is favored for long-term use as a supplement for blood-sugar stabilization.
+Today, G. sylvestre is known to stimulate insulin secretion while lowering cholesterol and triglyceride levels, and is favored for long-term use as a supplement for bloodsugar stabilization.

 G. sylvestre has been used with success in patients suffering diabetes, and is noted for reducing insulin requirements and lowering fasting blood glucose levels.
+(Shanmugasundaram and Rajeswari et al. 1990)

 G. sylvestre may also improve the health of the pancreas by regenerating beta cells.
+(Shanmugasundaram and Gopinath et al. 1990)

-AIM GlucoChrom
+AIM GlucoChromTM

-AIM GlucoChrom[TM] is a unique combination of chromium, vanadium, bitter melon, and G. sylvestre.
+AIM GlucoChrom^m is a unique combination of chromium, vanadium, bitter melon, and G. sylvestre.
 Working together, they provide the body with a natural way to support healthy blood sugar balance.

-A daily serving of two capsules of AIM GlucoChrom[TM] contains LeafBrand[TM] barley grass and vanadium delivering:
+A daily serving of 2 capsules of AIM GlucoChromTM contains LeafBrand[TM] barley grass and vanadium delivering:

-- 400 mcg of chromium
+- 400 mcg of chromium - 75 mcg of vanadium

-- 75 mcg of vanadium and a proprietary blend of:
+and a proprietary blend of:

-- bitter melon fruit powder

-- Gymnema sylvestre leaf extract
+- bitter melon fruit powder - Gymnema sylvestre leaf extract